 Client relationship management software

-Your client relationships are a key factor in your company’s success.
-The better your relationships are, the more successful you can expect to be.
+Your client relationships are key to your company’s success.
+The better your relationships are with clients, the more referrals you’re likely to get, and the more successful you can expect to be.

 Once you’ve booked initial meetings or appointments with prospects, you need to track their place in your pipeline.

 Client relationship management (CRM) software gives you the ability to track your clients through their entire relationship with your company.
 That means you and your employees will know where in the sales or client process each customer is and how to address and manage conversations with them.